bkil/gemiweb0/doc/js-grammar.md

 * In expr, only the same operator can be repeated within the same group (i.e., without using parenthesis)
 * Whitespace and comments must be supported
 * Standard input must not be consumed multiple times or out of sequence
-* Variable declaration may not be enforced, but you must not access a variable before declaring it
+* Variable declaration may not be enforced, but you must not access a variable before declaring and initializing it
 * Integer variables may already be initialized to zero, the array may already be allocated and zeroed
+* You must not assign any single `funcId` identifier multiple times
 * You must not access a negative array index or read a value before initializing it, but both may return zero
 * You must not access parameters outside a function or those which you have not declared or given as argument
 * You must not invoke a function with a different number of arguments than the number of parameters in the function definition